 The above example does not really do Instagram Feed WD justice since I only signed up to Instagram recently and haven’t started using it actively (which is why only one image is shown).

-The online demo on Web Dorado’s website gives you a better idea of what the plugin is capable of.
+The online demo on 10Web’s website gives you a better idea of what the plugin is capable of.

 Images and videos are loaded in a lightbox.
 From here users can scroll through all Instragram uploads using the arrow keys on their screen or on their keyboards.
 Smartphone and tablet users can navigate your media in the lightbox by swiping left or right.